frenkvdberg/lfd_fp/README.md

 ### Training the models and testing on unseen data
-Vertellen hoe de verschillende modellen gebruikt kunnen worden om te trainen en te testen, waarbij een output file wordt aangemaakt.\
+Vertellen hoe de verschillende modellen gebruikt kunnen worden om te trainen en te testen, waarbij een output file wordt aangemaakt.<br />
 En dat er met de optie -ev meteen een classification report geprint kan worden, maar dat een evaluatie ook los kan door evaluate.py te gebruiken.

 #### NB
 ```bash
 $ python NB.py -t data/COP24.filt3.sub.json -o NB_test -ev
 ```
-For each model, we can use the -t parameter to specify the file that we want to test on;\
+For each model, we can use the -t parameter to specify the file that we want to test on;<br />
-The -o parameter is used to specify the filename for the output (pickle-)file that the predictions are saved in;\
+The -o parameter is used to specify the filename for the output (pickle-)file that the predictions are saved in;<br />
-The -ev parameter gives us the option to print a classifcation report right away (Instead of evaluating output files using evaluate.py, which we will discuss later).\
+The -ev parameter gives us the option to print a classifcation report right away (Instead of evaluating output files using evaluate.py, which we will discuss later).<br />
 A list of all the possible command line arguments can be requested with the -h option.

 #### SVM
 ```bash
 $ python SVM.py -t data/COP24.filt3.sub.json -o SVM_test -ev
 ```
-Note that we do not use a pretrained model for the SVM, since it takes our best model only 11 seconds to predict on unseen data.\
+Note that we do not use a pretrained model for the SVM, since it takes our best model only 11 seconds to predict on unseen data.<br />

 #### LSTM
 ```bash
 $ python LSTM.py -c -t data/COP24.filt3.sub.json -o LSTM_test -ev
 ```
 Here we use the -c parameter to specify that we want to use the trained model that is stored in the cache directory.
-(If there is no model saved in there, the model will train normally and then be saved automatically).\
+If there is no model saved in this directory, the model will train normally and after that the model will be saved automatically into this directory.

 #### BERT